Comparisons

 1. Run one term in parallel.
 Keep Excel as the published source of truth while you model the same period in Smootables.

-2. Use Smootables for the next year's plan — multi-year planning, workload, and resourcing — before you commit to switching timetable generation.
+2. Use Smootables for the next school year plan, including multi-year planning, teacher workload planning, and resourcing, before you commit to switching timetable generation.

 3. Switch timetable generation for one campus, program, or period.
 Keep Excel for reporting and audits.